-observed in all K2K near detectors, including SciFi, and is presumed to be from some aspect of the neutrino interaction model.
-The analysis of data from the SciBar detector [12] indicated that most, if not all of this deficit is because there is too much coherent pion production in the Monte Carlo.
+We observed a deficit of events whose muon is at angles near the direction of the beam compared to our Monte Carlo simulation; this is also discussed in [18].
+The discrepancy was observed in all K2K near detectors, including SciFi, and is presumed to be from some aspect of the neutrino interaction model.
+The analysis of data from the SciBar detector [12] indicated that most, if not all of this deficit is because there is too much coherent pion production in the MC.
 The SciBar data are consistent with zero charged-current coherent pion.
 Examples of the disagreement from SciFi data are shown in Fig. 7, with and without charged current coherent pion events.